Construction of smooth chiral finite-time blow-up solutions to Calogero--Moser derivative nonlinear Schr\"odinger equation: Introduction

 \subsection{Discussions on main theorems}

 \ \emph{1.
 Method and novelties.} We use the forward construction with modulation analysis.
-The overall strategy of our finite-time blow-up construction is based on the robust road map: \emph{the energy method with repulsivity }\cite{RodnianskiSterbenz2010,RaphaelRodnianski2012,MerleRaphaelRodnianski2013Invention,RaphaelSchweyer2013CPAMHeat,RaphaelSchweyer2014AnalPDEHeatQuantized,MerleRaphaelRodnianski2015CambJMath}\emph{.} (We will discuss this method in more details in Section~\ref{subsec:Strategy}.)
-This method in particular does not rely on the integrable structure.
-Indeed, most of our analysis will be performed on the gauge transformed equation \eqref{CMdnls-gauged}, which we find more convenient to manipulate, thanks to the standard Hamiltonian structure.
-In a more technical level, our analysis is inspired from the works \cite{KimKwon2020blowup,KimKwonOh2020blowup,Kim2022CSSrigidityArxiv} (in the use of nonlinearly conjugated variables and conjugation identities) for the self-dual Chern--Simons--Schrödinger equation.
+The overall strategy of our finite-time blow-up construction is based on the robust road map: \emph{the energy method with repulsivity }\cite{RodnianskiSterbenz2010,RaphaelRodnianski2012,MerleRaphaelRodnianski2013Invention,RaphaelSchweyer2013CPAMHeat,RaphaelSchweyer2014AnalPDEHeatQuantized,MerleRaphaelRodnianski2015CambJMath}\emph{.} In our setting of the completely integrable equation, the repulsivity is observed from an inherited nonlinear structure, the higher-order conservation laws, as exploited in \cite{JeongKim2024arXiv}.
+We will discuss this method in more detail in Section~\ref{subsec:Strategy}.
+In practice, most of our analysis will be performed on the gauge transformed equation \eqref{CMdnls-gauged}, which we find more convenient to manipulate, thanks to the standard Hamiltonian structure.
+In a more technical level, our analysis is inspired from the works \cite{KimKwon2020blowup,KimKwonOh2020blowup,Kim2022CSSrigidityArxiv} (in the use of nonlinearly conjugated variables and conjugation identities) for the self-dual Chern--Simons--Schrödinger equation (CSS).

 One of our novelties lies in the discovery of (purely algebraic) new conjugation identities related to the linearized operator around $Q$.
 We find that this non-local linearized operator can be transformed, by conjugating \emph{non-local operators}, into the \emph{free Schrödinger operator $-i\rd_{xx}$}.
 This was very unexpected to us.
-This transform is one of the crucial ingredients for overcoming the \emph{non-locality }of the problem, which is a principal challenge of \eqref{CMdnls}.
+This transform is one of the crucial ingredients to overcome \emph{non-locality } of the problem, which is a main challenge of \eqref{CMdnls}.
 Similar (but more apparent) conjugation identities were found in \cite{KimKwon2020blowup,KimKwonOh2020blowup}.